wgroves/RESTful-API/README.md

 The application has 3 parts.
 The sqlalchemy_db file initializes the database and the relational objects for child and parent.
 The DBController class handles SQL queries, and takes input in order to add or return a parent or child.
 The app.py file initializes sqlalchemy_db (thereby creating the database) and runs the web server.

-To run the app, type python app.py
+To run the app, type python app.py in a terminal

 Here are the ways to add and request a child or parent (http url is: http://127.0.0.1:5000/)